AnoukSmet/Casa-Pedra-Nobre/testing.md

 In the beginning the performance was too low, around 60%.
 This was mainly caused by retrieving the images from AWS.
 After some research, I have added metadata to my AWS Bucket to increase the max age for Cache Control.
-This immediately brought my perfomance up to 81%.
+This immediately brought my performance up to 81%.

 ### **User Experience**
 #### User Story: I want the website to be visually appealing so I can already imagine myself being on holiday there
 Drone image from the house with the slight overlay immediately creates a 'Wow' feeling while not overwhelming the user.
-When you scroll down to the carousel, you immediately see a sneak peek from each page, give the user the feeling to 'wanting' to keep on exploring.
+When you scroll down to the carousel, you immediately see a sneak peek from each page, give the user the feeling of 'wanting' to keep on exploring.
 This feeling I have recreated across each page in order to not lose the interest of the user.

 #### User Story: I want to have some information about the property and it's location
 On the first slide of the carousel, the user can find some information about the property.
-It includes a couple of more known places closeby as well as some info about the house and when it was renovated.
+It includes a couple of more known places close-by as well as some info about the house and when it was renovated.
 More info about the bed & breakfast is spread across the website.
 On the rooms page you can find more info about the rooms, amenities, breakfast, check-in & check-out and so on.